KremYura/baseunit/packages/event-driven-domain/README.md

 ### EventPublisher

 Serves functionality with actual Event processing.
-Can we implemented to store Events in persistent storage, publish them into Queue, etc.
+Can be implemented to store Events in persistent storage, publish them into Queue, etc.

 ```typescript
 import { BaseEvent, EventPublisher } from '@baseunit/edd';